kevin-corb/ETL_Application/README.md

 ```bash
 pip install -r requirements.txt
 ```
+2. Load dataset at the specified location:
+./test-data/test-data/

-2. Creating the required tables on Postgres and pulling the files from the `test-data` directory:
+3. Creating the required tables on Postgres and pulling the files from the `test-data` directory:

 ```bash
 python main.py